1lucascq/1lucascq/README.md

 I'm currently learning studying more about Back-End and I'm available to work!

-Feel free to check it out my repositories and ask something if you have any questions.
+Feel free to check it out my repositories and ask something if you have any questions =D.

 [![1lucascq's GitHub stats](https://github-readme-stats.vercel.app/api?username=1lucascq&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)